 The Consent Holder must notify Council of any non-compliance with Conditions 20, 23 and 34 and the reason for the non-compliance as soon as practical.

-Soundscape Change Measurement and Assessment

-An underwater Soundscape Change Measurement and Assessment is to be undertaken in accordance with Section 7 of the EMMP.
-The final report on this monitoring programme must be submitted to Council within 8 months of sand extraction commencing.

 Sand Extraction Monitoring Report (SEMR)

 The Consent Holder must prepare a SEMR for those ASEA’s where sand extraction has occurred since the last SEMR monitoring in those years specified in Table One below.